chef/chef-web-docs/snapshots/chef_master/source/install_server_pre.rst

 Capacity Planning
 =====================================================
-Read the `guidance around capacity planning <https://docs.chef.io/server_components.html#capacity-planning>`__ for information about how to choose the right toplogy for the Chef server.
+Read the :ref:`guidance around capacity planning <server_components-capacity-planning>` for information about how to choose the right toplogy for the Chef server.

 Software Requirements
 =====================================================